-Longer school day: Pupils learn new skills but doubts remain
+Longer school day: Wales pupils learn new skills

 By Bethan Lewis